jngaravitoc/poles_in_cosmos/docs/peer-review/response_2.md

 > for distances up to 300 kpc.
 As discussed in my previous report, the
 > applicability of the reported findings when interpreting the observed Milky Way
 > satellite system, for which most reliable orbital poles are restricted to
-> distances below 150-200 kpc, requires comparing similar distance ranges.
+> distances below 150-200 kpc, require comparing similar distance ranges.
 Thus,
 > with the provided additional figures I am now even more convinced that this
 > difference with distance from the host needs to be mentioned as a caveat in
 > the manuscript and I thus would like to re-iterate my request from point 4 of
 > the previous report.

-We have updated all the analysis in the paper and constrained it to 50-150 kpc to be closer to what is expected in cosmological simulations.
-We updated Figures:
+We have updated all the analysis in the paper and constrained it to 50-150 kpc to be closer to what is expected in observational studies of the MW.
+We updated the relevant figures in the main text (Figures 5 to 9) and in the Appendix (figures 13-16).
-5-9 in the main text.
-We adjust the texts accordingly as highlighted in red.
+We adjusted the texts accordingly (highlighted in red) updating the discussion for the studied distance range.
+Below we summarized the main changes:

-In Figure 5 the changes are mainly in the density of poles, however, the distribution of poles is still consistent with that from 50-300 kpc.
+- In Figure 5 the changes are mainly in the density of poles.
+The distribution of poles is still consistent with that from 50-300 kpc.
 This is because there are not that many DM particles in the outer halo.
 This is quantified further in Figure 6 where the angular correlation function shows how the main changes occur at the pericentric passages of the satellite.
-The main changes are that before in m12b (left panel) the correlation is higher at lower angular scales (<20 degrees), this was not the case when we were looking at distances beyond 150 kpc.
-Yet, the quantitavley the enhacement in the correlation function are similar to the 300 kpc case as shown in Figure 7.
-The main changes we found where in Figure 8 where the mean of the orbital poles change, but the overall trend is similar.
-The main difference is in the mean of the longitudinal orbital poles now reaches the maximum at the first pericenter.
+In the case of m12b (left panel) the correlation is higher at lower angular scales (<20 degrees), this was not the case when we were looking at distances beyond 150 kpc.
+Yet, quantitatively the enhancement in the correlation function is similar to the 300 kpc case as shown in Figure 7 for all halos, although for m12b the enhancement is higher than when we look at distances within 300 kpc.

+- The main changes we found were in Figure 8 where the mean of the orbital poles is sensitive to the chosen distance range.
+Within the 150 kpc range, we see that the longitudinal poles is closer to zero at t~ 6 Gyrs, but the mean starts to decrease at t=8.6 Gyr when the satellite is at its pericenter.
+This is consistent with what we found within 300 kpc.
+Similarly, the magnitude and trend of the poles dispersion changes, especially for m12i, highlighting that these metrics depend on the distance.
+But in the case of m12b, the trends remain similar showing that the effect of a massive satellite is seen across the entire outer halo.

 > 2) Regarding the comparison to observed satellites, the results of Pawlowski et
 > al. (2022) for the observed satellites were found to be in line with those of
 > Correa Magnus & Vasiliev (2022).
 The latter study did backwards-orbit
-> integrations accounting for an LMC, which appears similar to the ongoing project
+> Integrations accounting for an LMC, which appears similar to the ongoing project
 > mentioned in the authors' reply.
 They write: "... if we "undo" the LMC
 > perturbation ... rewinding orbits in a time-dependent MW+LMC potential and then
-> bringing them back to present time in a static MW potential, the resulting
+> bringing them back to the present time in a static MW potential, the resulting
 > distribution of orbital poles does not significantly change ... and still
 > remains rather non-uniform; thus the LMC perturbation cannot be the main cause
 > of the orbital pole clustering (the same conclusion is independently reached by